-The name funnel comes from the shape of a funnel where you begin with a large audience that you filter out some when they go through the funnel.
+The name funnel comes from the shape of a funnel where you begin with a large audience that you filter out when they go through the funnel.
 In the end, those left will be your ultimate target customers who had already been trained about your brand and product.
 And is most likely to make a recurring purchase at the end.

-The ultimate goal for a marketing funnel isn’t just to convert someone nor to make a single purchase.
+The ultimate goal for a marketing funnel isn’t just to convert someone or to make a single purchase.
 Instead, it’s bigger than that: the goal is to create a group of fans or loyal customers that will be buying all your products.
 Recurring customers and subscriptions are the 2 most important aspects you need to implement in your business as soon as possible.
 By having this, you can build multiple sources of high-value prospects and increase customer lifetime value.